Eating and shopping your way around the Gold Coast’s best restaurants and boutiques can be thirsty work.

 Aloha Bar & Dining | Broadbeach

 This hidden Broadbeach hangout is high on our list of the best bars on the Gold Coast.
-Aloha Bar & Dining crams in fun and frivolities on the reg; nights filled with nautical and tiki paraphernalia, treasure chest cocktails and pineapple everything.
+Aloha Bar & Dining crams in fun and frivolities on the regular; nights filled with nautical and tiki paraphernalia, treasure chest cocktails and pineapple everything.

 Garden Kitchen & Bar | Broadbeach

 There’s a lot to love about the new-look The Star, who has been attracting locals back in droves thanks to its swanky Garden Kitchen & Bar.
 This leafy, sun-drenched outdoor bar is a hotspot for Sunday drinks or Saturday night cocktails; basically any occasion where you wanna frock up and live it up.
-Frose, anyone?

 The Loose Moose | Broadbeach

-Another of our faves among the best bars on the Gold Coast, The Loose Moose has without question the city’s most ridic bar fit-out with its steampunk and 1920s prohibition Americana styling, plus a twist of its Canadian cousin.
+Another of our faves among the best bars on the Gold Coast, The Loose Moose has without question the city’s most ridiculous bar fit-out with its steampunk and 1920s prohibition Americana styling, plus a twist of its Canadian cousin.
 Come for the mind-blowing list of 80 different beers and 160-plus whiskies then stay for the finger-licking menu.

 Soho Place | Broadbeach

 Soho Place in Broadbeach is the Coast's first official 'small bar'.
 Operating completely without a kitchen or food menu, step through the ‘hidden in plain sight’ red telephone box entryway and you’ll be stepping into a window-less vortex where hours may mysteriously disappear.
-You have been warned.